QubitProducts/cherrytree/README.md

   * write a test re "identicalTransition" when params are different
   * rename destroy to deactivate - it's an opposite action to activate, not to initialize - routes are never destroyed
   * ensure routes are exited right to left when something in the middle is reactivated
+  * finish cherrytree-abyssa-demo + webpack + npm install
+  * make a cherrytree-reactjs-demo + webpack + npm install
+  * publish cherrytree to npm and make sure both bower install cherrytree and npm install cherrytree work out of the box - document the path config, etc.
+  * consider cherrytree-standalone.js for jsbins or so.
+Alternatively requirebin should be fine.
+  * add interceptLinks method to the router / history location or somewhere
+  * update semantics - existance of update method should indicate that the route won't be reloaded, returning false overrides that behaviour

 # v0.2 design doc